LionyxML/cc-api/README.md

 ## Logs

-You can check for logs in `/dist/logs/`
+You can check for logs inside the  `/dist/logs/` folder.

 ## Swagger

-Swagger is auto-generated with some minor manual notations, but the scripts that generates it must be run manually with `yarn swagger-autogen`.
+The swagger file (`src/swagger/swagger_output.json`) is auto-generated with some minor manual notations.
+The auto-gen script must be run manually with `yarn swagger-autogen`.

-After server is up and running in either `development` or `production` mode you can access it from [http://localhost:5001/api/docs](http://localhost:5001/api/docs).
+After server is up and running in either `development` or `production` mode you can access the swagger page served from [http://localhost:5001/api/docs](http://localhost:5001/api/docs).